 8. Sahayog/ Madat garnus – Help me

-Do not shy to ask for help.
+Do not be shy to ask for help.
 Giving and receiving help avoids difficulties and enhances friendship.

 When you are with your guide and porter, they will help you throughout your journey.